No one knows exactly when rug-making began. Rug weaving is a tradition that spans the centuries over a number of cultures.

 This earliest known fabric made with pile, referred to as the Pazyryk rug, was discovered frozen in a Scythian burial mound in southern Siberia dating from the 5th century BY.

 It incorporated the Ghiordes knot and had an average of 200 knots per square inch.
 This rug resembles later Oriental carpets.

 Traditionally, people sat or slept on rugs on the floor.
 Islamic craft workers developed rug weaving into a fine art.

 Craft workers used small lengths of various colored threads of wool or silk to make knots into specific patterns.
 The knots created a pile with a richly decorated surface.

 Some of the finest silk rugs have 1,000 knots per square inch.
 Sometimes craft workers brocaded the rugs with gold and silver.
-The main areas of rug production in the Muslim world were central Asia, Turkey, Iran, and the Caucasus region of Russia.
+The main areas of rug production in the Muslim world were Central Asia, Turkey, Iran, and the Caucasus region of Russia.

 The weaving of pile rugs developed in India before the 12th century A.D. and spread to the rest of the East.
-In the Orient, rugs usually were made of pile fabrics knotted by hand, although other wears were employed as well.
+In the Orient, rugs were usually made of pile fabrics knotted by hand, although other wears were employed as well.

 Crusaders who traveled to the Middle East during A.D.
 100 and 1200 probably brought rugs to Europe.
 Hand-knotted rugs were made in Europe by the Saracens of southern Spain as early as the 13th century.